StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

     mc alias set minio-backup http://localhost:9000 ke9Dm7eFhk9kP53rXlUI mNOWCpoYrhwati7QcOrEwnI7Mtcf0jxg2JzNOMk6
     ```

-1. Verify that the access has been configured correctly:
+1. Verify that access has been configured correctly:

     ```bash
     mc ls minio-backup
     ```

-    The output should be empty as we have not created any buckets yet.
+    The output should be empty, as we have not created any buckets yet.

     If the output is not empty, the automatic backup functionality has been enabled.
-    Disabled the automatic backup functionality and configure MinIO as described above (i.e. not as a gateway to AWS S3 or Azure Blob Storage and without any
+Disable the automatic backup functionality and configure MinIO as described above (i.e. not as a gateway to AWS S3 or Azure Blob Storage and without any local storage).
-    local storage).

 1. Create the bucket that is used to store StackGraph buckets: